 Dysfunction of the Hypothalamic-Pituitary-Adrenal Axis

-On stress, hypothalamus secretes corticotropin-releasing hormone which stimulates the anterior pituitary to release adrenocorticotropic hormone which in turn stimulates the adrenal cortex to produce glucocorticoids like cortisol which help body to deal with stress.
+On stress, the hypothalamus secretes the corticotropin-releasing hormone which stimulates the anterior pituitary to release an adrenocorticotropic hormone which in turn stimulates the adrenal cortex to produce glucocorticoids like cortisol which helps the body to deal with stress.

 Regulation and the stress-induced stimulation of the axis are, in part, regulated by serotonin and altered serotonin levels may explain the abnormalities of the hypothalamic-pituitary-adrenal axis in fibromyalgia.

-Growth hormone is produced during the sleep esp. stage IV of NERM sleep.
-Disrupted stage IV sleep can cause low levels of growth hormone which in turn decrease insulin like growth factor I in the liver and tissue repair.
+Growth hormone is produced during the sleep esp. stage IV of NREM sleep.
+Disrupted stage IV sleep can cause low levels of growth hormone which in turn decrease insulin-like growth factor I in the liver and tissue repair.

 Abnormal levels of neurotransmitters as substance P, serotonin, dopamine, norepinephrine, and epinephrine may cause cognitive dysfunction.
 Yeast overload, water retention, and glial cell abnormalities have been suggested as causes of cognitive dysfunction in fibromyalgia.